Configuration reference

 Decreasing this value means that applications will have to be spawned more often.
 Since spawning is a relatively slow operation, some visitors may notice a small delay when they visit your web app.
 However, it will also free up resources used by applications more quickly.

 The optimal value depends on the average time that a visitor spends on a single dynamic page.
-We recommend a value of 2 * x, where x is the average number of seconds that a visitor spends on a single dynamic page.
-But your mileage may vary.
+We recommend a value of 2 * x

-When this value is set to 0, application processes will not be shutdown unless it's really necessary.
+, application processes will not be shutdown unless it's really necessary.
 Here is a situation where Passenger seems necessary to shutdown an application process.
 Suppose that you have two apps on your server, foo and bar.
 If a user visits foo, but there are no processes for foo, and at the same time there are lots of application processes for bar (as many as the pool limit), then Passenger will wait until one of those bar processes is no longer handling a request.
-At time time, that process will be shutdown so that Passenger can spawn a foo process.
+At this time, that process will be shutdown so that Passenger can spawn a foo process.

 Setting the value to 0 is recommended if you're on a non-shared host that's only running a few applications, each which must be available at all times.